ME(RAN)

 So, who am I?

 If you’re interested, you can read my motivation letter to SLU that was an attachment to my application to become a LivsID.
-I wouldn’t necessarily take this as good template: I was in the fortunate position where I was the only applicant, I knew the people assessing the application and wanted to give them an even deeper insight into me, and I knew that I needed to address a few key issues that related to the LivsID application as a whole and not necessarily just the ‘me’ part of it (this letter was more part of our application to the LivsID program than it was to be accepted by the uni as a PhD candidate).
+I wouldn’t necessarily take this as good template: I was in the fortunate position where I was the only applicant, the people assessing the application knew me and I thus wanted to give them an even deeper insight into me, and I knew that I needed to address a few key issues that related to the LivsID application as a whole and not necessarily just the ‘me’ part of it (this letter was more part of our application to the LivsID program than it was to be accepted by the uni as a PhD candidate).
 That said, my over-riding principle was to focus on ‘what can I offer you’, not ‘why this job would be great for me’.

 I’m on numerous public websites:

-William English was awarded the degree of Doctor of Philosophy in the subject of Agricultural Science from the Swedish University of Agricultural Sciences in May 2023.
+“William English was awarded the degree of Doctor of Philosophy in the subject of Agricultural Science from the Swedish University of Agricultural Sciences in May 2023.
 His thesis had the title “Long-term post-harvest field storage of sugar beet”.
 Currently employed at NBR Nordic Beet Research – the national sugar beet research institute of Sweden and Denmark – his current research continues to focus on the post-harvest aspects of the sugar beet crop, as well as questions in precision agriculture and the digitisation of agriculture.
-Larger ongoing projects include: storage and the soil microbiome, modelling of the sugar beet field storage system environment, and sugar beet yield modelling.
+Larger ongoing projects include: storage and the soil microbiome, modelling of the sugar beet field storage system environment, and sugar beet yield modelling.”